KimHan2074/booknest/README.md

 - **Shopping Cart**: Lets users add, edit, or remove books before checkout.
 - **Payment Gateway**: Facilitates secure and efficient transactions.
 - **Admin Dashboard**: Empowers administrators to manage books, orders, and users.
 - **Search and Filter**: Allows users to find books easily by genre, price, or popularity.
-- **Book Blog**: Provides a platform for sharing articles about books and reading.

 ## Technologies Used
 - **Frontend**: